how to become a scientist

 A degree in science is required to start a career in science.
 This helps develop a basic skill set to ensure a successful career in science.

-• Undergraduate degree: Choose a Bachelor’s degree course in science, engineering or technology, medicine, pharma, etc., as per your interest.
+• Undergraduate degree: Choose a Bachelor’s degree course in science, engineering or technology, medicine, pharma, etc., whichever is in your interest.
 Be sure to choose a subject that you find intriguing and interesting.
 This will be a crucial step for advancing your career.

-• Graduate degree: Upon completing a bachelor’s degree, students are eligible to further study in a post-graduate program.
+• Postgraduate degree: Upon completing a bachelor’s degree, students are eligible to further study in a post-graduate program.
 From here on, students can begin to research and conduct in-depth studies.
-A lot of opportunities open up for those having a master’s degree.
+A lot of opportunities open up for those with a master’s degree in science streams.

 Eligibility Criteria for Pursuing Higher Education in Science